cfpb/hmda-platform/README.md

 ## Automated Testing

 The HMDA Platform takes a rigorous automated testing approach.
 In addtion to Travis and CodeCov, we've prepared a suite of [Newman](https://github.com/cfpb/hmda-platform/tree/master/newman) test scripts that perform end-to-end testing of the APIs on a recurring basis.
 The testing process for Newman is containerized and runs as a Kubernetes CronJob to act as a monitoring and alerting system.
+The platform and microservices are also testing for load by using [Locust](https://locust.io/).

 ## Postman Collection